wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

 permalink: /LSTM
 ---

 # Words Generator with LSTM on Keras

 ##### Wei-Ying Wang 6/13/2017

 This is a simple LSTM model built with Keras.
 The purpose of this tutorial is to help you gain solid understanding of LSTM model and the usage of Keras.
-You can download the related files on [MyGithub](https://github.com/wayinone/Char_LSTM).

 The code here wants to build [Karpathy's Character-Level Language Models](https://gist.github.com/karpathy/d4dee566867f8291f086) with Keras.
 Karpathy posted the idea on his [blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
-It is a very fun blog post, which generates shakespear's article, as well as Latext file with many math symbols.
+It is a very fun blog post, which generated shakespear's article, as well as Latex file with many math symbols.
 I guess we will never run out of papers this way...

 I found a lot of "typo" in the official document of [keras](keras.io).
-Don't be too harsh to them; it is expected since keras is a huge module and it is hard for their document to keep track of their own update.
+Don't be too harsh to them; it is expected since keras is a huge module and it is hard for their document to keep on track of their own update.
 I write this tutorial to help people that want to try LSTM on Keras.
 I spent a lot of time looking into the script of keras, which can be found in your python folder:
 ```
 \Lib\site-packages\keras
 ```